mrashutoshkumargautam/mrashutoshkumargautam/README.md

 ---

-### 🏆 Achievements

-- **Awarded**: Employee of the Month for outstanding performance at Testbook.
-- **Projects**: Worked on successful digital marketing campaigns that boosted brand reach by 30%.
-- **Certifications**: Google Analytics Certified, Facebook Blueprint Certified.

----

 ### 💬 Quote I Live By

 > “The best way to predict the future is to invent it.” – Alan Kay

----

-### 👨‍💻 Contributions

-- Actively contributing to open-source projects related to automation and cybersecurity.
-- Check out my repositories for more details!

 ---